0xProject/0x-mesh/issue_template.md

 -   Are you running Mesh in the browser or as a standalone server?
 Are running Mesh inside of Docker or directly running the binary?
 -   What version of Mesh are you running?
 Be as specific as possible (e.g., `8.0.1` instead of `latest` or `8`).
--   Are you using an RPC client and if so, which one? (e.g., Typescript or Golang client, the exact version)
+-   Are you using one of our GraphQL clients and if so, which one? (e.g., Typescript or Golang client, the exact version)

 # Expected Behavior